thunderbird/webext-docs/composeAction.rst

          :name: ``title``
          :type: (string or null)

-         The string the composeAction button should display as its label and when moused over.
+         A string the composeAction button should display as its label and when moused over.
 Cleared by setting it to :value:`null` or an empty string (title defined the manifest will be used).

       .. api-member::